JonasMendez/2BMux/README.md

 ## 3. `concatenatepairs.sh` - FASTQ Merger

-A simple shell script to concatenate R1 and R2 files into a single merged file, which is a common requirement for `ipyrad`'s `2brad` assembly mode.
+A simple shell script to concatenate R1 and R2 files into a single merged file, which is a requirement for `ipyrad`'s `2brad` assembly mode.

 ### Features